 Would you believe that all inner sleeves are generally fine for storage and the real reason that your records develop hairline scratches may be because of you or the record itself?
 I know, "that's fighting words" Mike!

-In reality there is two significant actions that help to produce hairline scratches, 1. pressure and 2. movement.
+In reality there are two significant actions that help to produce hairline scratches, 1. pressure and 2. movement.

 - Have you ever opened a new record that already had scratches, regardless of the inner sleeve?
 Some people call this a "rash".